amitaibar97/Threadpool/README.md

 This project implements a customizable thread pool in Java, designed to optimize task execution by reusing a fixed number of threads instead of creating a thread for each new created task.
 It allows for dynamic adjustment of the thread count and provides task prioritization and management through a semaphore-based waitable queue.
 The API supports various task submission options and offers mechanisms to pause, resume, and shut down the pool, ensuring graceful handling of tasks.

 ## Features
+### ThreadPool
 - **Dynamic Thread Allocation**: Initialize with a default number of threads (equal to the number of available processor cores) or specify a custom count.
 - **Task Submission with Priority**: Submit `Callable` or `Runnable` tasks with or without priority.
 Tasks are managed in a priority queue, with the next available thread picking up the highest-priority task.
 - **Future Object**: Each submitted task returns a `Future` object, allowing for task status tracking.
 - **Runtime Thread Adjustment**: Modify the number of active threads during execution.
 Adding threads increases the pool size, while reducing threads uses a poison pill technique to gracefully exit excess threads.
-- **Pause and Resume**: Temporarily halt task execution with a 'sleeping pill' technique, resuming when ready.
+- **Pause and Resume**: Temporarily halt tasks execution with a 'sleeping pill' technique(does not pause tasks in execution). resuming when ready.
 - **Graceful Shutdown**: Overloaded shutdown methods provide options with or without a timeout, ensuring all tasks are completed before termination.

+### Future (Returned Object)
+- **Task cancellation**: Remove a task from the queue or interrupt the running thread if applicable(optional).
+- **Check if task is cancelled**
+- **Check if a task has completed**
+- **Get the result value of a callable**: This method is blocking.
+Throws an exception if the task was canceled or encountered an exception. can be used with a specified timeout.

 ## Installation
 Clone the repository and include the `.java` files in your Java project: